seoklab/GalaxyPepDock/README.md

     * Ubuntu 16.04 LTS w GNU libc ver 2.23 : bin/GalaxyPepDock.ubuntu1604

 7. Set MPI environment (optional)
- * GalaxyPepDock supports MPICH, so if you have installed MPICH, you can run it in parallel.
+ * GalaxyPepDock supports MPICH hydra.
+If you have installed MPICH, you can run it in parallel.
- * GalaxyPepDock has been tested with MPICH hydra (http://www.mpich.org/static/downloads/3.2/hydra-3.2.tar.gz).
+ * If you don't have installed MPICH, please download & install it from http://www.mpich.org/static/downloads/3.2/hydra-3.2.tar.gz .
  * You can use parallel version of GalaxyPepDock by setting EXEC_MPI environment
     * (in BASH) export EXEC_MPI=$PATH_TO_THE_MPIEXEC (*example*: export EXEC_MPI=/opt/mpi/mpich/bin/mpiexec)
  * You can set the number of CPU to use by setting NSLOTS environment
     * (in BASH) export NSLOTS=8
-    * Since it will use CPUs up to the number of simulation trajectories (40), so we recommend you to set it one of the divisor (i.e., 4, 8, 10, etc.) to make it efficient.
+    * Since it will use CPUs upto the number of simulation trajectories (40), we recommend you to set it one of the divisor (i.e., 4, 8, 10, etc.) to make it efficient.

 ## 2. How to use GalaxyPepDock
 1. Prepare the input protein structure in PDB format and the input peptide sequence in FASTA format.